-The graph below uses the data to show us the trends over the last 12 years among the three main groups 'Catholic', 'Protestant/Other Christian' and 'Other'
+The graph below uses the data to show us the trends over the

 The trend in prior years has seen a gradual increase in the Catholic proportion of students in our schools.
 Protestants and Other Christians have been in steady decline.
 The Others have also shown a steady increase.